 This site contains affiliate links.
 We may earn a commission if you purchase from one of these links.
 Learn more Here.

 Well, as a matter of fact, not only can you freeze peas, but it’s not difficult at all and will extend their freshness date up to a whole year!
 That means you can grow and freeze enough peas to last all the way up until your next harvest.
 And this method works with just about any type of pea.
 Green peas, English peas, Sugar Snap Peas, Sweet Peas, Snow peas, Purple Hull Peas, you get the picture.
-All you need to do is pick them, shell them, wash, blanch, flash freeze, bag, and stick them in your freezer.

 The whole process is a lot easier and quicker than that may sound.
 If you are ready to learn exactly how easy it is, keep on reading!